ashley-torres/Thesis_2026/README.md

 ## Data
 Raw satellite data are publicly available (see sources below) and were preprocessed into .npy arrays prior to analysis.
 Preprocessed arrays are not included due to file size constraints.
 Preprocessing code is available upon request.
+Recovery time analysis can be run using recovery_trajectories folder.

 ## Data Sources
 - Burned Area: MODIS MCD64A1 - NASA LP DAAC